jakobwesthoff/timelapse-capture/README.md

 ## Prerequisites

-You need to have [pngcrush](https://pmt.sourceforge.io/pngcrush/) installed and in your path.
+You need to have [pngcrush](https://pmt.sourceforge.io/pngcrush/) installed and in your path (You may circumvent that requirement using the `--no-optimization` flag).

+Imagemagick especially the `mogrify` command needs to be present if the `--resize` flag is used.

 The `screencapture` utility is part of the macOS distribution by default.

 ## Usage

 ```
-./timelapse-capture.sh <interval> <target-path>
+timelapse-capture [--resize=<width>x<height>] [--no-optimization] <interval> <target-path>
   <interval> - Interval between screencaptures in seconds
   <target-path> - Path to store screencaptures to

+Options:
+  --resize=<width>x<height> - Resize the screencapture to the given resolution (eg. 1920x1080)
+  --no-optimization - Don't optimize the screen capture for size
 ```

 Keep in mind, that the captures may be quite large, depending on your display resolution.
-On my MBP retina 13" they are about `500kb` each after optimization.

 ## LICENSE